studenttwok/pdfbookhelper/CLI.md

 Replace page number **1 1 2,4,6 8-10** with your desired.
 First page is 1.

-You can specify the page ranges with a hypen and use comma to concate pages.
+You can specify the page ranges with a hyphen and use comma to concat pages.

 Example: